johnyborek/ngx-prober/README.md

 * import a module which owns the component into the test fixture
 * mock the module dependencies which you don't need

-I believe it makes the code for test initialization much shorter and easier to maintain.
+From my experience, it makes the code for test initialization much shorter and easier to maintain.
 That's why ``probeComponent`` function encourages you to pass the component's module as second parameter.
 If you don't like it, just pass ``undefined`` and do the duplication :)